MdSaifAli063/Weather-App/README.md

 - Click Use My Location to fetch weather via geolocation
 - Toggle units with Switch to °F/°C
 - Toggle theme with Dark Mode/Light Mode

+---

-Recent Searches:
+## 🔁 Recent Searches
-Click a chip to search again
+- Click a chip to search again
-Click × on a chip to remove it
+- Click × to remove a chip
-Click “Clear All” to remove the entire history
+- Click Clear All to reset history story

+---

 Keyboard shortcuts: